-It should be noted that this is only a significant advantage for applications that require minimal integration with existing infrastructure, and minimal customization.
-Where such integration and customization is required, it normally takes up the bulk of configuration time, so the savings from faster initial setup is inconsequential.
+It should be noted that this is only a significant advantage for applications that require minimal integrations with existing infrastructure, and minimal process configuration.
+Where such integration and configuration is significant, removing several hours of effort to install the base OS, web server, database server and application software is inconsequential.

 The simplified installation and configuration lead to scenarios where fewer IT skills are required to implement the solution.
 This is particularly true where the application is quite simple and requires little or no further configuration beyond initial activation.

 Any questions about hardware compatibility or operating system patches are eliminated when a single vendor supports every "layer" of the solution, starting with hardware and ending with the application software.

 In the case of specialized processing hardware, the additional and overriding benefit is increased performance.
 Note that this is not generally true for commodity hardware bundled as an appliance -- this advantage is only relevant where the appliance incorporates specialized hardware, most often to provide a specialized network infrastructure function.

 Appliances provide some benefits, such as simpler initial installation of the platform and application, but they also have some drawbacks.
 These include:

 Hardware appliances present specific challenges, as follows:

 In order to reduce manufacturing costs, hardware appliances often incorporate previous-generation components.
 CPU capacity, memory cache, RAM and disk space are often significantly smaller in an appliance as compared to a contemporary general-purpose server.
 The result is that commodity-based appliances often have significantly lower performance than the same application software running on newly acquired commodity servers.